tiddly-gittly/Tiddlywiki-NodeJS-Github-Template/README.md

 [onetwo.ren/wiki](https://onetwo.ren/wiki) is an example of this template.
 And [tiddly-gittly.github.io/Tiddlywiki-NodeJS-Github-Template/](https://tiddly-gittly.github.io/Tiddlywiki-NodeJS-Github-Template/) is deployed example of this repo.
 (There are some optimization to make this demo readonly, and being not downloadable, so its size is almost as small as a GIF picture.)

+You need to change the contents of the `$:/GitHub/Repo` entry to your personal github repository address.

 Downloadable HTML is at [tiddly-gittly.github.io/Tiddlywiki-NodeJS-Github-Template/offline.html](https://tiddly-gittly.github.io/Tiddlywiki-NodeJS-Github-Template/offline.html), which contains edit related plugins, and will be slightly bigger (a size of a tiktok video.)

 This repo used to contains the wiki backup data and script to start a local wiki server on MacOS on start up.
 It is now deprecated, and no money to maintain, now [TiddlyGit-Desktop](https://github.com/tiddly-gittly/TiddlyGit-Desktop) is preferred.
 Old version can be found at the [feat/auto-start branch](https://github.com/tiddly-gittly/Tiddlywiki-NodeJS-Github-Template/tree/feat/auto-start).
 Contribution to it is welcome.